RikaGoldberg/quartzv4/content/notes/Laugh all the wei.md

 Most importantly, MetaFactory members have fun working.

-As MFL Quarterback Drew Brees said:
+As NFL Quarterback Drew Brees said:

 >you can’t compete with someone having fun.